These days I’m trying to figure out how I want to look as an older guy.

 “Don't be upset, my friend,” he replied warmly.
 “I am gay, very nice to meet you!”

-But he turned out to be a very nice guy.
-He even let me take his picture so I could review it later in an executive session with my stylist.
+Not only did he turn out to be a very nice guy, he even let me take his picture so I could review it later with my stylist.
+I hope he meets a lot of nice gay guys going forward.

 Frankly I’ve just got to get better at all this surreptitious scrutinizing.
 Or maybe just accept the fact that however I look is how I’m gonna look?